A solution to the mystery of the sub-harmonic series via a linear model of the cochlea

+The major triad is one of the most relevant chords whose consonance has been justified through this idea.
+Indeed, all notes forming the triad appear in the harmonic series of the root.
+For instance, the C major triad (C–E–G) arises from the first five harmonics of a root of C. The hypothesis, therefore, is that the major triad is perceived as consonant because the auditory cortex is accustomed to encountering it within harmonic sounds that are sufficiently rich in overtones.
 The question of consonance of the minor triad is more subtle.
-A possible explanation was already put forward by Zarlino in \cite{Zarlino1558}.
-He hypothesized the existence of the {\em sub-harmonic series}: the mirror image of the harmonic series, composed of sub-harmonics obtained by dividing the fundamental frequency by 2, 3, 4, etc. If we take again C$_4$ ($\fff=262$Hz) as the reference, the sub-harmonic series includes the notes C$_3$ (sub-harmonic 2 of frequency $\frac{1}{2}\fff$), F$_2$ (sub-harmonic 3 of frequency $\frac{1}{3}\fff$), C$_2$ (sub-harmonic 4 of frequency $\frac{1}{4}\fff$), A$\flat_1$ (sub-harmonic 5 of frequency $\frac{1}{5}\fff$), etc. (see Figure \ref{f-under-over}).
+A possible explanation was already put forward in \citep{Zarlino1558}.
+In this treatis, Zarlino hypothesized the existence of the {\em sub-harmonic series}: the mirror image of the harmonic series, composed of notes obtained by dividing the fundamental frequency by 2, 3, 4, etc. If we take again C$_4$ ($\fff=262$Hz) as the reference, the sub-harmonic series includes the notes C$_3$ (sub-harmonic 2 of frequency $\frac{1}{2}\fff$), F$_2$ (sub-harmonic 3 of frequency $\frac{1}{3}\fff$), C$_2$ (sub-harmonic 4 of frequency $\frac{1}{4}\fff$), A$\flat_1$ (sub-harmonic 5 of frequency $\frac{1}{5}\fff$), etc. (see Table \ref{f-under-over}).
 The crucial point is that {\em the first five sub-harmonics generate an inversion of a minor triad} (in case of the C$_4$, an F minor chord: A$\flat_1$–C$_2$–F$_2$).\footnote{To retrieve the root of the F minor triad, the sixth sub-harmonic must be added.
 Adding further sub-harmonics blurs the root again.
 Note that minor triad notes also appear in the overtone series, though much later and mixed with other harmonics unrelated to the minor chord.
 For instance, the 6th, 7th, and 9th harmonics of C$_4$ correspond to a G minor chord (G$_6$–B$\flat_6$–D$_7$).
-Beside the fact that the B$\flat_6$ is too flat (with respect to the natural or tempered scale), it} is hard to perceive this triad due to the strong presence of lower frequency components C and E.
+Beside the fact that the B$\flat_6$ is too flat (with respect to the natural or tempered scale), it is hard to perceive this triad due to the strong presence of lower frequency components C and E.}